 The New Yorker has published a lengthy examination of sex and gender discrimination in the tech industry.
-Amidst multiple new lawsuits including those filed by Lieff Cabraser against companies like Google and Sandia National Labs, the national media and wider conversations are turning more and more to what will hopefully be a watershed time in bringing long-overdue equality to one of the most important and high-value industries in the world.
+Amidst multiple new lawsuits including those filed by Lieff Cabraser against companies like Google, the national media and wider conversations are turning more and more to what will hopefully be a watershed time in bringing long-overdue equality to one of the most important and high-value industries in the world.

 The piece focuses on “the imbalance of pay and power that puts men in a position to harass, that gives them unchecked control over the economic lives of women and, as a result, influence over their physical lives,” and notes that the problem “is perhaps nowhere more evident than in the technology industry,“ where a pervasive asymmetry of power is “ripe for abuse.”